vladzcloudius/java-driver/CONTRIBUTING.md

 ## Working on an issue

+We use [github issues](https://github.com/scylladb/java-driver/issues) to track ongoing issues.
-Before starting to work on something, please comment in JIRA or ask on the mailing list to make sure nobody else is working on it.
+Before starting to work on something, please check the issues list to make sure nobody else is working on it.
+It's also a good idea to get in contact through [ScyllaDB-Users Slack](https://scylladb-users.slack.com/) to make your intentions known and clear.

 If your fix applies to multiple branches, base your work on the lowest active branch.
+Most of the time if you want to implement a feature for driver version 3, then you'll base your work on `scylla-3.x` (and `scylla-4.x` for version 4).
 Since version 3 of the driver, we've adopted [semantic versioning](http://semver.org/) and our branches use the following scheme:

 ```